KasperSkytte/transmission-wireguard-piavpn/README.md

 Docker container combining transmission and Private Internet Access VPN, based on linuxserver.io/transmission

 ## Usage
-Set your PIA credentials by creating a file `.env` by setting the following variables:
+Set your PIA credentials by creating a file `.env` to set the following variables:

 ```
 PIA_USER=xxxxx